layerswap/motherfuckinglandingpage/README.md

 # This is a motherfucking landing page.

-And it’s about a fucking service that moves your shitty coins between crypto exchanges.
+And it’s about a fucking service that moves your shitty coins from centralized exchanges to Layer2s and back.

 ## Seriously, why would you pay 50 motherfucking dollars just to update a few shitty database records?